hbctraining/reproducibility-tools/lessons/03_Intro_to_versioning.md

 Some tools let us deal with this a bit better without creating a new file for every "save", such as Microsoft Word's "Track Changes" or DropBox's and Google Docs' "version history" feature.

-Version control systems start with a base version of the document and then save just the changes you made at each step of the way by taking a so-called "snapshot".
+Version control systems on the other hand start with a base version of the document and then save just the changes you made at each step of the way by taking a so-called "snapshot".
 A snapshot records information about when a doc was saved, and all the changes between the current document and the previous version.
 The user (you) decides when these snapshots are collected, and this allows one to ‘rewind’ your file to an older version.

 <img src="../img/play-changes.png" width="600" align="center">